dallascard/granular-material/content/post/remote-work-bot.md

 draft: false
 tags: [machine-learning, large-language-models, twitter, bots, sociotechnical-systems]
 images: ["/img/remote-work-bot/header.png"]
+description: "For anyone who missed it, a Twitter account named @mkualquiera recently deployed what seems like a kind of adversarial attack in the wild on a large language model (LLM)-based Twitter bot."
 ---

 For anyone who missed it, a Twitter account named @mkualquiera recently deployed what seems like a kind of adversarial attack in the wild on a large language model (LLM)-based Twitter bot.
 I'll link to the key post below, but it's worth providing a bit of context, as it wasn't immediately clear to me what was going on when I first saw the tweet.